 - The primary registrant is a principal within the relevant organization and is also concurrently in the employ of a university, college or other institution of higher education

-Non-institutional activities seeking URNs should try to get them via a delegation from one of their supporting institutions, rather than directly from MACE.
+Non-institutional activities seeking URNs should try to get them via a delegation from one of their supporting institutions, rather than directly from Internet2.

 - Discoverability is another important element of URN-based naming.
 Organizations are strongly encouraged to maintain accurate information describing names they have registered in their delegated namespace.

-- Subspaces of delegated namespaces may be further delegated to other organizations. urn:mace delegates are encouraged to follow the same principles and procedures used by MACE in managing its delegations.
+- Subspaces of delegated namespaces may be further delegated to other organizations. urn:mace delegates are encouraged to follow the same principles and procedures in managing its delegations.